On this page

 There are many Christians who would say, on the basis of (radical) two kingdoms theology, that gender roles do not apply to the civil domain.
 There is much I could say about this, some of which I already have, and some else of which I someday will.
 Here, let me make four observations: (1) Such a view fails to deal with natural law arguments like the ones above; (2) It is obviously ad hoc, driving a wedge between society and the families comprising it, while destroying any underlying principle on which gender roles rest; (3) It is patently unscriptural since Deuteronomy 22:5 is a civil law that clearly reveals the heart of God, and was given for the benefit of all other nations (Deut.
 4:8); (4) It is not the historic Reformed position.

 Thus, Deuteronomy 22:5 is a useful case that proves the broad principles of men and women’s roles.
 There are created distinctions between us: we are meant for different roles, exemplified in different virtues.
 Masculine virtues are exemplified in things like being alert and courageous, to engage in conflict and exercise strength against opposition (e.g. 1 Corinthians 16:13; 1 Samuel 4:9); feminine virtues are exemplified in deference, gentleness and quietness (e.g. 1 Peter 3:3–4).
-And as Peter immediately goes on to illustrate in that passage, men and women are therefore subject to different vices also: men to being overbearing and contemptuous (v.
+And as Peter immediately goes on to illustrate in that passage, men and women are therefore subject to different vices also: e.g., men to being overbearing and contemptuous (v.
 7); women to being vain and fearful (vv.
 3, 6).
-Elsewhere, other tendencies are also addressed—for instance, men must resist being too hard on their children (Ephesians 6:4; Colossians 3:21); women must resist idle socialization lest they become gossips and busybodies (1 Timothy 5:13).
+Elsewhere, other tendencies are also addressed—for instance, men must resist being angry and contentious (1 Timothy 2:8), and too hard on their children (Ephesians 6:4; Colossians 3:21); women are prone to deception (1 Timothy 2:14; 2 Timothy 3:6), and idle socialization as gossips and busybodies (1 Timothy 5:13; cf. old wives tales in 1 Timothy 4:7, ASV).
 The virtues and vices we are inclined to are different because they reflect the functions we are made for, which are different.

 By way of closing, one final thought: if a man’s function is directed toward protecting women and exercising authority, then a woman carrying the sword is not merely detestable because she is violating her intended purpose; it is detestable because it cannot happen except by a man first violating his intended purpose.
 To carry the sword is by nature to put oneself in harm’s way.
 Therefore, it is not just women who sin when they do this, by rebelling against their created design; it is men also, by failing to prevent women putting themselves into the kind of danger that men were designed for.
 Western culture is thus subject to double condemnation.
 How shall we escape it?